slub/data.slub-dresden.de/doc/mappings/marc21.md

 ---
 layout: default
-title: Mappings
+title: MARC21
-nav_order: 4
+nav_order: 1
+parent: "Mappings"

 ---

-# Mappings
+# MARC21 Mapping
 {: .no_toc}
 On this page you can find our mapping-tables, which are fed into our processing pipelines to generate Linked Data out of the raw source [MARC21](https://www.loc.gov/marc/bibliographic/ "MARC21") data.